 D. Will there be restrictions and/or regulations?

+Understanding how to start a small business also requires understanding legal obligations.
 Before diving into a product category, make sure you understand the regulations or restrictions that will apply.
 Certain chemical products, food products, and cosmetics can carry restrictions by not only the country you are importing your goods into but also the countries you are shipping your product to.

 2. Choose a business name